empurium/brush/README.md

 * Have EXIF take precedence when determining file dates
 * Test everything when running with EXIF dates
 * Clean up output

-## Eventually
-* Fuzzy search for overlapping events, warn in case merge is necessary (other people's cameras)